mdancho84/mdancho84.github.io/_posts/2023-12-02-how-to-use-r-in-production-mage-ai-google-cloud.md

 <p class="text-center date">Google Cloud Platform (GCP)</p>

+If you are new to Google Cloud Platform (GCP):

 - Google Cloud Platform (GCP) is a cloud computing platform that allows you to store data and make it accessible to data visualization tools.
 - You'll need to create a Google Cloud account to use GCP.
 - Google Cloud Platform: [https://cloud.google.com/](https://cloud.google.com/)